 North Coast Region (Permit Section F2.14)

 Caltrans intends to monitor the effectiveness of one bioswale near Lord Ellis Summit that drains to Redwood Creek.
-Monitoring at this existing BMP site, which include influent and effluent stations, is expected to continue during the 2024-25 fiscal year.
-Details on these BMP sites are given in Table 4 of the QAPP.
+Monitoring at this existing BMP site, which include influent and effluent stations, is expected to continue during the 2025-26 fiscal year.
+Details on stations at this BMP site are given in Table 4 of the QAPP.